cmhh/rbnz/README.md

 ## Selenium / Chrome / Chromedriver

 The program uses Selenium webdriver, and assumes Chrome and [chromedriver](https://chromedriver.chromium.org/) are available, and working correctly.
-One easy way to ensure this is the case is to use Docker, and so a sufficient `Dockerfile` is provided.
+One easy way to ensure this is the case is to use Docker, and a sufficient `Dockerfile` is provided.

 ## Using the Library with Docker